smartcommunitylab/vela-lab/network_board/external_modules/bootloader/README.md

+# IMPORTANT!!!!
+If you are building the integrate_sender_uart project, just build it, the bootloader build is already configured into build_node_ota.sh

 # OTA Bootloader

 You can use this bootloader with your own OTA-ready applications on the CC2650 platform.
 To build, simply enter the `/bootloader` directory and use: